-Daniel’s music has been performed, commissioned and/or recorded by cellist Lynn Harrell, the Detroit Symphony Orchestra, London Sinfonietta at the Queen Elizabeth Hall, Lontano and Odaline de la Martinez at the Purcell Room, Charlotte Symphony, Lexington Philharmonic, Ensemble X, Yarn|Wire, 21st-Century Consort at the Smithsonian, Ossian Ensemble at Saint-Martin-in-the-Field’s, Latvia International Festival, BBC Singers, Locrian Ensemble, Boston’s Back Bay Chorale, eighth blackbird and the Meehan/Perkins Duo.
-Other performers of his music have included members of the Chamber Music Society of Lincoln Center and Anonymous 4, as well as performers from the Chicago Symphony, Berlin Philharmonic, Philadelphia Orchestra, London Philharmonic, London Symphony, Los Angeles Philharmonic, English Chamber Orchestra, and BBC Symphony Orchestra.
-In the past seven years, his chamber work, “To Canaan’s Fair and Happy Land” has received over 100 performances on several continents.
+Dan's music has been performed, commissioned and/or recorded by cellist Lynn Harrell, the Detroit Symphony Orchestra, the London Sinfonietta, Lontano and Odaline de la Martinez, American Opera Projects, the Momenta Quartet, the Lexington Philharmonic, Ensemble X, Yarn|Wire, the 21st-Century Consort, the Charlotte Symphony, the Ossian Ensemble, the BBC Singers, the Locrian Ensemble, Boston’s Back Bay Chorale and eighth blackbird.
+Other performers of his music have included members of the Chamber Music Society of Lincoln Center, Anonymous 4 and Roomful of Teeth, as well as performers from the Chicago Symphony, Berlin Philharmonic, Philadelphia Orchestra, London Philharmonic, London Symphony, Los Angeles Philharmonic, English Chamber Orchestra, and BBC Symphony Orchestra.
+His chamber work, “To Canaan’s Fair and Happy Land” has received over 100 performances on several continents.

-Daniel has received fellowships from the British Government (Marshall Scholar), the Bogliasco Foundation, the Yaddo Colony and the Virginia Center for the Creative Arts, and has been honored by awards from BMI and ASCAP.
-A committed collaborator with filmmakers, choreographers and writers, Daniel recently scored the awarding-winning feature film “An Encounter with Simone Weil,” which premiered at the International Documentary Festival Amsterdam before its American theatrical release.
-In addition to writing music, Daniel is also active as a collaborative pianist and conductor, and periodically performs with several new music ensembles and vocalists.
+Dan has received fellowships from the British Government (Marshall Scholar), the Andrew W. Mellon Foundation, the Bogliasco Foundation and the Yaddo Colony, and has been honored by awards from BMI and ASCAP.
+A committed collaborator with writers, filmmakers and choreographers, Daniel recently scored the awarding-winning feature film An Encounter with Simone Weil, as well as the evening-length dance work Breath Catalogue with Megan Nicely/Dance+Kate Elswit.
+In addition to writing music, Dan is also active as a collaborative pianist and conductor, and periodically performs with a handful of ensembles and vocalists.